-The S set in $\bar{\mathbb{E}}^{1+2}(s;x,y)$ has been defined in parameter space in terms of scators whose magnitude does not tend to infinity under the quadratic iteration.
+The S set in $\overline{\mathbb{E}}^{1+2}{-}(s;x,y)$ has been defined in parameter space in terms of scators whose magnitude does not tend to infinity under the quadratic iteration.
 Imaginary scator algebra is a finite dimensional algebra with the peculiarity that the scator product is commutative but does not distribute over addition.
-It is equipped with an order parameter that in addition to the sum of the squared components it also involves terms with the inverse squared of the scalar component.
-The quadratic mapping has been justified on two grounds: i) The scator square function is defined by the scator product operation of an element with itself, and ii) If the argument of the square function is multiplied by a scalar, the outcome is equivalent to multiplication by the square of the scalar (Lemma 2).
-The 3D S set exhibits a rich and intricate boundary not found in other higher dimensional generalizations of the Mandelbrot set.
+It is equipped with an order parameter that in addition to the sum of the squared components also involves terms with the inverse squared of the scalar component.
+The quadratic mapping has been justified on two grounds: (i) The scator square function is defined by the scator product operation of an element with itself, and (ii) if the argument of the square function is multiplied by a scalar, the outcome is equivalent to multiplication by the square of the scalar (Lemma 2).
+The 3D \mathbf{S} set exhibits a rich and intricate boundary not found in other higher dimensional generalizations of the Mandelbrot set.

-Evaluation of the S set at a constant but small value of the second director hypercomplex variable (y =10-7) reveals a distribution somewhat similar to the M-set but with the main cardiod and the bulbs squeezed at their centres.
-To explain this behaviour, the extended scator set $\bar{\mathbb{E}}^{1+2}$ that includes the points at infinity has been introduced.
-Besides the usual points whose components tend to infinity, this set also contains scator elements with null scalar and finite director components (\mathbf{R}s set, Eqs.
-(6) and (7)).
-This situation gives rise to the definition of points that have a divergent vicinity (Definition 2.1).
-Proposition 1, then established that periodic points with period m have a vicinity that maps onto the divergent magnitude set \mathbf{R}s in the m^{th} iteration.
-There is no counterpart to this periodic point - divergent vicinity behaviour in two dimensions.
+Evaluation of the S set at a constant but small value of the second director hypercomplex variable $(y = 10^{-7})$ reveals a distribution somewhat similar to the M-set but with the main cardiod and the bulbs squeezed at their centers.
+To explain this behavior, the extended scator set $\overline{\mathbb{E}}{-}^{1+2}$ that includes the points at infinity has been introduced.
+Besides the usual points whose components tend to infinity, this set also contains scator elements with null scalar and finite director components $[\mathbf{R}s \text{ set}, \text{Eqs.
+(6) and (7)}].$ This situation motivated the definition of points that have a divergent vicinity (Definition 2.1).
+Proposition 1, then established that periodic points with period m have a vicinity that maps onto the divergent magnitude set \mathbf{R}s in the mth iteration.
+There is no counterpart to this periodic point-divergent vicinity behavior in two dimensions.
 It is a consequence of the non-Euclidean magnitude of scator elements that becomes relevant only in dimensions higher than two.
-These results allow us to explain the squeezing at the centres of the bulbs where the m^{th} periodic point is located.
+These results allow us to explain the squeezing at the centers of the bulbs where the mth periodic point is located.
 Examples have been presented for the first three iterations.

 Square nilpotent elements have been characterized in Lemma 1.
-Thereafter, we have shown in Lemma 3, the preperiodicity of points that are square nilpotent on the m^{th} iteration.
+Thereafter, we have shown in Lemma 3, the preperiodicity of points that are square nilpotent on the mth iteration.
 This result has been illustrated with the square nilpotent curves obtained on the second iteration at the plane with equal initial director components.
 With the preceding results, we have shown in Lemma 4, that there is no upper bound to the scator magnitude such that scators with larger magnitude diverge under the square iteration.
 Thus, the definition of a \mathbf{S}a set in terms of an upper bound (19) is not equal to the strict definition (9), although it is certainly useful for numerical evaluations.